isc-projects/kea/doc/guide/install.rst

    and bison (.yy files).
 Kea sources have C++/h files generated out from them.
 By default Kea does not use flex or bison to avoid requiring installation of unnecessary dependencies for users.
-   However, if you change anything in the parses (such as add new parameter), you will need to use flex and bison to regenerate parsers.
+   However, if you change anything in the parses (such as adding a new parameter), you will need to use flex and bison to regenerate parsers.
 This option lets you do that.